Depp v. Heard: Depp v News Group Newspapers Ltd

-In April 2018, UK tabloid The Sun published an article with an online title that described Depp as a "wife beater" and, in June 2018, Depp sued News Group Newspapers, the publisher of The Sun, and then executive editor Dan Wootton for libel.
+In April 2018, British tabloid The Sun published an article with an online title that described Depp as a "wife beater", and, in June 2018, Depp sued News Group Newspapers, the publisher of The Sun, and then executive editor Dan Wootton for libel.
 Both Depp and Heard testified in the July 2020 trial, which focused on evaluating 14 alleged incidents of abuse.
-November 2020, judge Andrew Nicol ruled in favor of the publisher as the great majority of Depp's alleged assaults had been proven to a civil standard and were found to be "substantially true".
+In November 2020, Judge Andrew Nicol ruled in favor of the publisher, finding that the great majority of Depp's alleged assaults had been proven to a civil standard and, therefore, the paper's characterization of Depp was "substantially true".
 The verdict found that Depp had assaulted Heard in 12 of the 14 alleged incidents and put her in fear of her life.
-Mr Justice Nicol had rejected Depp’s contention that Heard was a “gold-digger”, saying in his ruling: “Her donation of the seven million US dollars to charity is hardly the act one would expect of a gold-digger.”
-Heard later testified in the 2022 Virginia trial that she hadn't in fact donated all the pledged $7 million divorce settlement to charity as of yet.
+Judge Nicol rejected Depp's contention that Heard was a "gold-digger", saying in his ruling: "Her donation of the seven million US dollars to charity is hardly the act one would expect of a gold-digger."
+Heard later claimed in the 2022 Virginia trial that she was scheduled to pay the entire pledged donation within 10 years and that she was behind her payment schedule because of Depp's suits against her.

-After the verdict, Depp resigned from the Fantastic Beasts film series at the request of Warner Bros., its production company.
+After the verdict, Depp resigned from the Fantastic Beasts film series at the request of Warner Bros., the film's production company.
 In March 2021, the Court of Appeal rejected Depp's request to appeal the verdict, concluding that the appeal had "no real prospect of success".
 Lawyers for Depp had argued that he had not received a fair hearing, that Heard was an unreliable witness and that recently discovered evidence contradicts Heard's assertion about her donation of the divorce settlement sum, arguing that the Judge in deciding the case, gave great weight to Heard's testimony that she donated all her $7 million divorce settlement to charity.
 But the appeals judges concluded he had a "full and fair" trial, and that "the judge based his conclusions on each of the incidents on his extremely detailed review of the evidence specific to each incident [...] in an approach of that kind there was little need or room for the judge to give weight to any general assessment of Ms. Heard's credibility."